williamnixon20/open-mp/README.md

 #### Parallel
 1. To run the parallel program, run `make time_run_open_mpi`
+2. To modify the input, either change the `INPUT_FILE` parameter in makefile, or change through the arguments like in Serial.
+3. Output should be in the root folder.

+#### Open-MP
+1. To run the open-mp program, run `make time_run_open_mp`
-2. To modify the input, either change the INPUT_FILE` parameter in makefile, or change through the arguments like in Serial.
+2. To modify the input, either change the `INPUT_FILE` parameter in makefile, or change through the arguments like in Serial.
 3. Output should be in the root folder.

 ### Running in server